-Each school district must designate a staff person as the district’s specialist for homeless children and youth.
-The current homeless specialist for Linn-Mar Community School District is Katie Dorsey.
+Each school district must designate a staff person as their specialist for homeless children and youth.
+The current contact for the Linn-Mar Community School District is Katie Dorsey.

 Family Resource Specialist

 McKinney-Vento Homeless Education Assistance Act is a federal law that ensures immediate enrollment and education stability for homeless children and youth.
 The term “homeless children and youth” means individuals who lack a fixed, regular, and adequate nighttime residence due to loss of housing, economic hardship, or similar reason.
 Students who are homeless are not required to provide proof of residency before enrolling.

 Under the McKinney-Vento Act, children in homeless situations have the right to:

 - Go to school, no matter where they live or how long they have lived there;

 - Attend either the local school or the school of origin, if this is in their best interest; the school of origin is the school the child attended when he/she was permanently housed, or the school in which the child was last enrolled;